 But that’s probably not going to work.
 I recommend an uncomplicated approach where you say, “I understand your feelings, Mom.
 Can we talk about this another time when we’re alone?”

 Remember that sometimes people say things not intended to hurt or insult you.
 Other times they may intentionally be caustic.
 It’s all about them.
 It has nothing to do with you.
-It’s they who have the negative emotions, and they are attempting to lash out at you during this especially difficult time–the holidays.
+They have negative emotions and are attempting to lash out at you during this challenging time–the holidays.–the holidays.